 Laws also vary from state to state regarding some background checks.
 For example, some states don't allow questions about arrests or convictions beyond a certain point in the past.
 Others only allow consideration of criminal history for certain positions.

 In many states, medical records are also confidential.
 But employers may not make hiring decisions based on an applicant's disability.
 They may only inquire about your ability to perform a certain job.

 The best way to prepare for a background check is to be aware of the information that an employer might find.

 Most importantly, make sure your resume and job applications are accurate and truthful.
-If you lie you might not get caught right away, but you will probably get caught at some point.
-It's not worth not getting hired, getting fired, or ruining your employment history because you thought your resume might need some enhancing.
+If you lie you might not get caught right away, but the truth will eventually come out.
+It's not worth not getting hired—or fired —because you thought your resume might need some enhancing.

 The information contained in this article is not legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.